nu-jliu/allen.github.io/_projects/legged-autonomous-inspection.md

 _Making the dog read dog words._
 {: refdef}

-The second machine learning model uses a **convolutional recurrent nueral network (CRNN)** trained on the [MJSynth](https://www.robots.ox.ac.uk/~vgg/data/text/) and [SynthText](https://www.robots.ox.ac.uk/~vgg/data/scenetext/) datasets.
+The second machine learning model uses a **convolutional recurrent neural network (CRNN)** trained on the [MJSynth](https://www.robots.ox.ac.uk/~vgg/data/text/) and [SynthText](https://www.robots.ox.ac.uk/~vgg/data/scenetext/) datasets.
 It accepts the bounding vertices from the EAST model and parses the image cropped at those vertices into actual text, shown in red above.

 The final step in inspecting for text is controlling the Go1 to do so.
-I wrote a simple pitch sweeping sequence that commands the Go1 to sweep its head front camera up and down until it reliably detects text that it recognizes as a command for a next inspection point.
+I wrote a simple pitch sweeping sequence that commands the Go1 to sweep its head front camera up and down.
+It continues this until it reliably detects text that it recognizes as a command for a next inspection point.
 This is demonstrated in the video below.

 {% include youtube.html video_id="zDpLrAneXNg" width="50%" %}